scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Python scripts replace command line options and text menus, and data persists in a session without temporary files.
-This also makes PHCpack accessible from Jupyter notebooks, including a JupyterHub available online [Pascal]_.
+This also makes PHCpack accessible from Jupyter notebooks, including a JupyterHub server available online [Pascal]_.

-The meaning of *solving* evolved from computing approximations to all isolated solutions into the numerical irreducible decomposition of the solution set.
-The numerical irreducible decomposition includes not only the isolated solutions, but also representations for all positive dimensional solution sets.
+The meaning of *solving* evolved from computing approximations, to all isolated solutions, to the numerical irreducible decomposition of the solution set.
+The numerical irreducible decomposition includes not only the isolated solutions, but also the representations for all positive dimensional solution sets.
 Such representations consist of sets of *generic points*, partitioned along the irreducible factors.